jsocol/dataloader/examples/graphql-complete/README.md

 ### Collapsing Across Queries

 One risk of GraphQL is that a single graph query can result in several backend lookups due to the structure of the query.
 In this example, constructing a query that looks up two books results in two concurrent calls to the Book resolver, which typically means two requests to the book resource server.
-Using restdataloader, we're able to collapse concurrent requests _and_ the nested resource requests.
+Using dataloader, we're able to collapse concurrent requests _and_ the nested resource requests.

 ```graphql